sigma/yann.hodique.info/content/blog/how-modern-languages-save-the-text-editor.md

 a while.
 With the gain in popularity of complex languages like Java, or C++, coders started to crave "fancy" features like code completion, refactoring, ...

-And quite unfortunately, these advanced features relied to complex tooling living outside of the languages themselves.
+And quite unfortunately, these advanced features relied on complex tooling living outside of the languages themselves.
 Worse, the languages were developed in complete ignorance of these tools, which made them somewhat hostile to those goals (anybody who tried to implement a correct C++ parser knows what I mean,